-NGO hell-er produces, facilitates and coördinates social art projects which engage in Life Writing, literature, performing & visual arts and documentary led by the belief that art is a powerful way to organize and communicate our inner world and connect to one-self and others.
+NGO hell-er produces, facilitates and coördinates social art projects with offenders who engage in life writing, literature, performing & visual arts and documentary led by the belief that art is a powerful way to organize and communicate our inner world and connect to one-self and others.

 NGO hell-er is run by actress, dramatherapist & client-centered psychotherapist Katrin Lohmann & psychologist & psychoanalytical psychotherapist Nelle Van Damme.

-Radio Begijnenstraat is produced by hell-er in collaboration with the multdisciplinary team ‘zorgteam’ on the psychiatric
+Radio Begijnenstraat is directed & edited by Katrin Lohmann & produced by hell-er in collaboration with the multdisciplinary team ‘zorgteam’ on the psychiatric

 ward ‘wing F’ of the Antwerp prison.